jaredpalmer/tsdx/README.md

 **Zero-config TypeScript package development.**

 Despite all the recent hype, setting up a new TypeScript library can be tough.
-Between `tsconfig`, Rollup, Jest....there is just a whole lot of stuff to do and things to fuck up.
+Between Rollup, Jest, `tsconfig`, TSLint, and getting VSCode to play nicely....there is just a whole lot of stuff to do (and things to fuck up).
 TSDX is a zero-config CLI that helps you develop, test, and publish modern TypeScript packages with ease--so you can focus on your awesome new library and not waste another afternoon on the configuration.

 ## Features